junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### draft notes

+> EXT. outside bunker - day (Dean, Sam, Cas, John, Mary, Charlie, Bobby, other hunters)

+on their way they notice souls falling, ghosts everywhere, demons rising, black smoke everywhere, demons haunting living people and killing dead souls that had been on Heaven, good guys' souls are being exterminated, know how serious things are, really end-of-world vibe

 quickly force transit from Chap.
-5 to 6, Stein family raid bunker as demon/ghost (?) to revenge Dean, Charlie's soul happened to wander around the area, Charlie figured out way to dial for help (ghost affect electromagnetic field, phones/laptops are just eletronics, using waves to transmission, "you gotta be the first ghost to figure that out"), TFW rush back to save ghosts in bunker & Charlie; Crowley involved
+5 to 6, Styne family raid outside bunker as demon to revenge Dean (demon hurting ghosts, but can't get in), Charlie's soul happened to wander around the area, Charlie figured out a way to dial phone for help (ghost affect electromagnetic field, phones/laptops are just electronics, using waves to transmission, "you gotta be the first ghost to figure that out"), TFW rush back to save ghosts in bunker & Charlie; Crowley involved

-on their way they notice souls falling, ghosts everywhere, demons rising, black smoke everywhere, demons haunting living people and killing dead souls that had been on Heaven, good guys' souls are being exterminated, know how serious things are, really end-of-world vibe; as soon as cleaned up Steins and saved Charlie (Cas used his grace to help save Charlie (also guilty for Charlie's death, all TFW are guilty)), know the world can't wait, last straw is Cas, Dean agree to call Rowena to get Michael (Cas already lying on bunker infirmary, Bobby etc.'s ghosts look after him, Charlie promise to call Dean if anything happen to Cas (all those people he had protected are now taking turn to protect/look after him, not just Dean, but everyone they have saved along the way))
+as soon as cleaned up the Stynes and saved Charlie (Cas used his grace to help save Charlie (also guilty for Charlie's death, all TFW are guilty)), know the world can't wait, last straw is Cas, Dean agree to call Rowena to get Michael (Cas already lying on bunker infirmary, Bobby etc.'s ghosts look after him, Charlie promise to call Dean if anything happen to Cas (all those people he had protected are now taking turn to protect/look after him, not just Dean, but everyone they have saved along the way))

+**self-reminder:** the unfamiliar incoming phone call is from burner in bunker

+**Add:** Charlie meets Ash/Jo

 ### Chap.
 7: You're Up, Dr. Phil